 1up Atlanta Examiner: When is the official release date of your new book, “Analyzing The American Divide,” and where can people purchase your previous and current works?

-Brother Saye: The official release date is scheduled for January the 15th of 2019, but you can pre-order “Analyzing The American Divide,” for only $20, at my official website: BrotherSaye.com
+Brother Saye: The official release date is scheduled for April the 25th of 2019, but you can pre-order “Analyzing The American Divide,” for only $20, at my official website: BrotherSaye.com – The PDF Version of this book is now available for only $11.75

 1up Atlanta Examiner: Is there anything else you would like to share with the readers, as we come to the end of this interview?